KSCxProtocol/Discord_EtherScan-bot/README.md

 Invite the bot to your Discord server.

 In your Discord server, use the command :
- - !getTransactions <ETH_ADDRESS>  ( to fetch recent Ethereum transactions for the specified address ).
+ - !getTransactions <ETH_ADDRESS>  ( Fetches recent Ethereum transactions for the specified address ).

 ## Example